How We Built This

 1. Emotional Connection is the foundation of a healthy, lifelong marriage.

 Many different researchers have identified this principle, and we agree with them.
 The emotional connection you share with your partner is the single strongest predictor 🔮 of long-term marital stability and satisfaction.
-Therefore, the chief goal in marriage is keeping your emotional connection strong.
+Therefore, scientifically, the chief goal in marriage is keeping your emotional connection strong.
 We turn to 4 key researchers:

-Dr. Sue Johnson, the creator of Emotionally Focused Therapy (the most successful method of couple's therapy), has found that healthy relationships require healthy emotional connection, wherein both partners are emotionally accessible, responsive, and engaged.
+Dr. Sue Johnson, the creator of Emotionally Focused Therapy (the most successful method of couple's therapy), has found that healthy relationships require a healthy emotional connection, wherein both partners are emotionally accessible, responsive, and engaged.
 She teaches that these key traits are predictive of long-term marital satisfaction and can revitalize distressed couples, too. ☔️ Another study conducted by her even suggests a direct link between the emotional bond we share with our partners and our physiological state, especially with regard to our level of stress.
 Strong emotional bonds help us regulate our emotions during stressful events.
 View her general EFT study here and her physiology study here.

 Dr. Ted Hutton, a brilliant marriage researcher, found that it wasn’t an increasing amount of negativity and conflict that led to marriage failure, but instead a lessening of positive emotional interactions. 💑 His work corresponds with Gottman and Johnson.
 View his key study here.

 Lastly, no conversation about emotional connection and attachment would be complete without giving credit to John Bowlby, whose landmark work in human bonding and attachment laid the groundwork for much of our study of emotional connection in adult relationships.
 View his work here.

 2. Your “inner world” is the foundation of healthy marriage communication.